chmerdon/ExtendableFEM.jl/docs/src/bilinearoperator.md

 A bilinear operator allows to add matrices to the system matrix that usually refer to linearisations of the PDE operators or stabilisations.
-If the bilinear operator lives on face entities, also jumps of operators can be involved, if they are naturally continuous for the ground finite element space (also jumps for broken spaces) and only involve degrees of freedom on the face, e.g. normal jumps for Hdiv spaces or jumps for H1-conforming spaces.
-For all other discontinuous operator evaluations there is the possibility to use BilinerOperatorDG.
+If the bilinear operator lives on face entities, also jumps of operators can be involved, if they are naturally continuous for the finite element space in operation (also jumps for broken spaces) and only involve degrees of freedom on the face, e.g. normal jumps for Hdiv spaces or jumps for H1-conforming spaces or tangential jumps of Hcurl spaces.
+For all other discontinuous operator evaluations (that needs to evaluat more than the degrees of freedom on the face) there is the possibility to use BilinearOperatorDG.
 It is also possible to assign a matrix assembled by the user as a BilinearOperator.

 ## Constructors